Meet the “ChickShaw”: A mobile chicken house that one person can move (a lot) of chickens.

 Thank you Asia!

 Because now, I’m taking that old technology to start moving (and housing) my chickens.

 … and I’m giving away the downloadable (printable) PLANS HERE.
-UPDATE: I’ve come out with an improved ChickShaw 2.0 and ChickShaw MiniMe (for 16 Birds or less)
+UPDATE: I’ve come out with a smaller ChickShaw MiniMe (for 24 Birds or less)

 The future of small scale chicken housing is here.

 Chances are, your chickens are WAY overdue for a move.

 Most folks keep their chickens in a “classic” coop and run, but that just so happens to be one of the most labor intensive, and unsanitary methods for raising chickens.